michellevit/GR-Demo/README.md

   - RESET DB (re-seed and index to 0): .\reset-db.bat

+## 6. Typescript <a name="typescript"></a>
+- to compile ts into js (while in reactapp dir)
+  - run: npm run tsc
+  - Note: this automatically is part of the 'npm run build' command

 ## 7. Features To Add <a name="features-to-add"></a>
 - DB: Add recently_viewed field to users
 - Backend: Add recently_viewed functionality